 The following text clarifies category 2: culture and society (b), "essays of a general cultural nature based on specific cultural artifacts".
 Cultural artifacts include anything concrete or tangible that helps to give insight into the target culture and language.
-Some examples are given below.
+Some examples are given in the table.

-Written documents The following do not qualify as "cultural artifacts".
-Newspapers Magazines News headlines Articles Books (other than literary) Cartoons Adverts Leaflets, brochures or manifestos Laws or policies Historical documents or records Political events (elections, referendums) Historical events Social movements (for example, riots) Social issues (unemployment, immigration, racism, school violence, the role of women in X country, and so on) Towns or regions ("travel guide" extended essays) (Minority) Ethnic groups Media trends Styles of music Sports Traditions Institutions (school systems, political parties, and so on)
+Written documents The following do not qualify as "cultural artifacts" Newspapers Magazines News headlines Articles Books (other than literary) Cartoons Adverts Leaflets, brochures or manifestos Laws or policies Historical documents or records Political events (elections, referendums) Historical events Social movements (for example, riots) Social issues (unemployment, immigration, racism, school violence, the role of women in X country, and so on) Towns or regions ("travel guide" extended essays) (Minority) Ethnic groups Media trends Styles of music Sports Traditions Institutions (school systems, political parties, and so on) Spoken documents Screenplays Radio or television programmes Song lyrics Interviews Visual documents Works of fine art Architecture (buildings, monuments, and so on) Films Stamps Fashion items and accessories (as a manifestation of culture) Food items, dishes (as a manifestation of culture) Brands (as a manifestation of culture)

-Spoken documents

-- Screenplays

-- Radio or television programmes

-- · Song lyrics

-- Interviews

-Visual documents

-- · Works of fine art

-- Architecture (buildings, monuments, and so on)

-- Films

-- Stamps